The Science Behind How Regenerative Farming Impacts Herb Potency

 4. Learn your herbs' active compounds.
 Know what makes each herb work.
 For ashwagandha, it's withanolides.
 For lemon balm, rosmarinic acid.
 For reishi, triterpenes and polysaccharides.
 This knowledge helps you evaluate quality claims.

 5. Support regenerative agriculture.
-Every purchase of regeneratively grown herbs funds farming practices that heal rather than deplete land.
+Every purchase of regeneratively sourced herbs funds farming practices that heal rather than deplete land.
 Over time, this shifts market incentives toward quality and sustainability.

 Building Your HRV Support Protocol

-If you're specifically working on heart rate variability and autonomic nervous system resilience, consider these regeneratively grown herbs as foundations:
+If you're specifically working on heart rate variability and autonomic nervous system resilience, consider these regeneratively sourced herbs as foundations:

 - Adaptogens (ashwagandha, tulsi, reishi) to modulate stress response and build resilience